thinkshout/thinkshout/blog/_posts/2014-10-20-creating-dynamic-menus-in-jekyll.md

 Knowing the size of the array gives us our depth in the menu tree, which is helpful to render items at the same level of depth (again Feeding Texas' [about](http://www.feedingtexas.org/about/) page).

-However, knowing our menu depth does not give us all we need to generate an appropriate subnav as we likely do not want _all_ pages the same depth, but rather pages at the same depth that share the same parent menu item.
+However, knowing our menu depth does not give us all we need to generate an appropriate subnav, as we likely do not want _all_ pages the same depth, but rather pages at the same depth that share the same parent menu item.

 For example, if we're on the page generated by ```hunger-atlas.md``` we want our subnav to contain it and its ```snapshot-texas.md``` sibling.